alcrene/valconfig/README.md

 - An optional mechanism to autogenerate a file for users’ local configuration, with usage instructions embedded in the file.
-- The ability to *compose* configuration objects from multiple packages into a single main configuration – *even when those packages don’t use* ValidatingConfig.
+- The ability to *compose* configuration objects from multiple packages into a single central configuration object – *even when those packages don’t use* ValidatingConfig.
+This ensures all packages have access to a single source of truth.
 - The ability to *extend* the functionality of a config object with all the functionality Python has to offer: read environment variables with `os.getenv`, get command line parameters with `sys.argv`, etc.